Portuguese Way along the Coast2024-09-10T11:16:28+02:00

 8 stages | 194 km

-The Portuguese Way along the coast is the perfect route to get to know the coastal environment of the northern region of Portugal and southern Galicia.
+The Portuguese Coastal Way is the perfect route to get to know the coastal environment of the northern region of Portugal and southern Galicia.
 The sea will be your travel companion on this adventure, and at every step, you will be treated to breathtaking views of endless sandy beaches, estuaries, cliffs, as well as pleasant stays in cozy towns and seaside villages.

 Our journeys of the Portuguese Camino de Santiago along the coast